-Senate poised to pass bill to end forced arbitration in sexual assault, harassment cases
+Senate passes bill to end forced arbitration in sexual assault, harassment cases

-The bill would nullify agreements between employees and their employers in which the employees waive their rights — sometimes without realizing it — to sue in the case of sexual assault or harassment.
-Instead, the agreements require the employees to settle their disputes with an arbitrator.
+The bill would nullify agreements between employees and their employers in which the employees waive their rights to sue in the case of sexual assault or harassment.
+Instead, those agreements require the employees to settle their disputes with an arbitrator.

-Such forced arbitration clauses lead to “secretive, one-sided proceedings that let corporations hide misconduct and silence survivors,” said Sen. Kirsten Gillibrand (D-N.Y.), who first introduced the bill with Sen. Lindsey O. Graham (R-S.C.) in 2017.
+About 60 million Americans are subject to arbitration clauses, many of whom do not realize it because the provisions are buried in the fine print of their employment contracts, said Sen. Kirsten Gillibrand (D-N.Y.), who first introduced the bill with Sen. Lindsey O. Graham (R-S.C.) in 2017.

-“In addition to ending the practice, the legislation will also invalidate existing forced arbitration clauses that prevent sexual assault and sexual harassment survivors from seeking justice and public accountability under the laws meant to protect them,” Gillibrand said in a statement Thursday.
+“This bill represents one of the most significant workplace reforms in American history,” Gillibrand said Thursday.
+“It will help us fix a broken system that protects perpetrators and corporations and end the days of silencing survivors. … The arbitration process not only allows the corporations to hide sexual harassment and assault cases in this secretive and often biased process, but it shields those who committed serious misconduct from the public eye.”

+Senate Majority Leader Charles E. Schumer (D-N.Y.) called the bill “painfully overdue” and said that, for decades, mandatory arbitration “perpetuated cultures of abuse and unaccountability” in workplaces.
+He added that he had met with Graham and Sen. Joni Ernst (R-Iowa) in his office Wednesday to get the bill to the finish line and that he appreciated the bipartisan support.

 The #MeToo movement helped spur momentum and bipartisan support for the bill, after more victims spoke out about how they could not sue perpetrators because they had signed such clauses.